Stay informed

 1 Office news

-In the Limburg Legal Life 2024/1 was published by Mr. Hans Van Rompaey a note to a judgment of the Court of Cassation of October 2, 2023 entitled: “An industrial accident outside working hours and after instructions by another government employer”.
+In the Limburg Legal Life 2024/1 was published by Mr. Hans Van Rompaey a note on a judgment of the Court of Cassation of 2 October 2023 entitled: “An occupational accident outside working hours and following instructions from another government employer”.

-Mr. Ludo Vermeulen will give an expert lecture on the theme "Evidence and enforcement in discrimination law" at the invitation of the Master of Laws in Social Law at the VUB.
+Mr. Ludo Vermeulen will give an expert lecture on May 16, 2024, at the invitation of the Master of Laws in Social Law at the VUB, on the theme “Evidence and Enforcement in Discrimination Law”.

-Mr. Steven Renette participates as a disputant in the expert seminar “Evidence in discrimination cases” organized by the Flemish Human Rights Institute, KULeuven and UHasselt in Brussels on May 29, 2024.
+Mr. Steven Renette is participating as an assessor in the expert seminar “Evidence in Discrimination Cases,” organized by the Flemish Institute for Human Rights, KU Leuven, and UHasselt in Brussels on 29 May 2024.

-2 Case law – plea for the use of a video interrogation by the social inspectorate
+2 Case Law – plea for the use of video interviews by the Social Inspectorate

-A social inspector from the RVA invites an employer for an interrogation to obtain explanations about the use of the economic unemployment system.
-The employer goes to the interrogation without a lawyer.
-The inspector asks the questions to which the employer answers.
-The inspector will record these answers in the draft interrogation report he has prepared.
+A social inspector from the National Employment Office (RVA) invites an employer for an interview to explain the use of the economic unemployment scheme.
+The employer attends the interview without a lawyer.
+The inspector asks questions, to which the employer responds.
+The inspector records these answers in the draft minutes of the interview he or she has prepared.

-Afterwards, the social inspector prints the report and submits it to the employer for signature.
-He does not agree with the way in which the inspector formulated a certain phrase and criticizes the tendentious presentation of matters.
-He refuses to sign the report, after which the interrogation is stopped.
-The NEO will then make a refusal decision based on the employer's statement.
+Afterward, the social inspector prints the report and submits it to the employer for signature.
+The employer disagrees with the inspector's formulation of a specific phrase and criticizes the biased presentation.
+He refuses to sign the report, after which the hearing is terminated.
+The RVA (National Employment Office) then issues a refusal decision based on the employer's statement.

 The employer challenges the refusal decision before the labor court.

-One of the arguments raised by the employer is that the judge may not take the unsigned statement into account.
-The labor court does not follow the employer on this point.
-She points out that the employer does not make it plausible that the contents of the official report do not correspond with the statement he made.
-If this had been the case, according to the labor court, the social inspector would have reported this in the report or the employer would have immediately made known his comments on the content of the statement.
-The employer's continued refusal to sign the report is clearly not sufficient to express his disagreement with its contents.
-The official report can continue to serve as “information”.
+One of the arguments the employer raises is that the judge should not consider the unsigned statement.
+The labor court disagrees with the employer on this point.
+It points out that the employer has not demonstrated that the content of the official report does not correspond with the statement he made.
+If this had been the case, according to the labor court, the social inspector would have noted this in the official report, or the employer would have immediately made his comments on the content of the statement known.
+The employer's persistent refusal to sign the official report clearly does not suffice as an expression of disagreement with its content.
+The official report can continue to serve as "information.".

-The ruling sharpens the attitude that an interrogated person must adopt during an interrogation.
-If he does not agree with the words written down, it is not sufficient to not sign the report.
-The respondent will have to stand his ground until the inspector changes the statement.
-This may seem obvious at first glance, but it largely makes abstraction of the power imbalance that exists during an interrogation.
-An interrogated person is in a precarious position and has no leverage whatsoever to force a social inspector to adjust a previously recorded statement.
-The formal guarantees of Article 62, second paragraph of the Social Criminal Code ("At the end of the interrogation, the person being questioned is given the report of his interrogation to read, unless he requests that it be read out to him.
+The ruling sharply defines the attitude an interrogator must adopt during an interrogation.
+If they disagree with the written wording, simply not signing the official report is not enough.
+The interrogator must stand firm until the inspector amends the statement.
+This may seem obvious at first glance, but it largely ignores the power imbalance that exists during an interrogation.
+An interrogated person is in a precarious position and has no leverage to force a social inspector to amend a previously recorded statement.
+The formal guarantees of Article 62, paragraph 2, of the Social Penal Code ("At the end of the interrogation, the interrogated person shall be given the official report of their interrogation to read, unless they request that it be read aloud.".

-He is asked if he wants to improve his statements or add anything to them.”) does not change that.
+He is asked whether he wishes to improve or add anything to his statements.”) does not change anything.

-These problems can be avoided if interrogations were recorded.
-We think it is worth an experiment to determine whether a video interrogation can contribute to an increased quality of the official report.
+These problems could be avoided if interrogations were recorded.
+We believe it's worth experimenting to determine whether video interrogations can contribute to improved official report quality.

-Anyone who has ever been present at an interrogation will agree that organizing it is a very time-consuming activity that seriously tests the capacity of the services.
-Moreover, it is a feat for many inspectors to simultaneously listen attentively to the answers to the questions asked and to immediately write them down verbatim (not to mention situations in which an interpreter must intervene).
-This often leads to official reports full of crooked sentence structure, the absence of punctuation and highly condensed sentences.
+Anyone who has ever attended an interrogation will attest to the fact that organizing it is a very time-consuming task that severely strains the capacity of the police.
+Moreover, for many inspectors, it's a feat to simultaneously listen attentively to the answers to the questions posed and then immediately write them down verbatim (not to mention the situations where an interpreter is required).
+This often leads to reports full of awkward sentence structure, a lack of punctuation, and highly condensed sentences.

-The video interrogation can also put an end to the often recurring criticism that social inspectors have acted biased during the interrogation.
-On the basis of an audiovisual recording, a court can determine whether this is a gratuitous after-the-fact explanation or whether this criticism is valid.
+Video interrogations can also address the frequently recurring criticism that social inspectors were biased during interrogations.
+Using an audiovisual recording, a court can determine whether this is a gratuitous afterthought or whether the criticism is valid.

-Finally, one could argue that the Salduz regulations were created to ensure that the rights of the respondent were respected.
-After all, wasn't it true that it was the lawyer's job to ensure that no unacceptable pressure is exerted during the interrogation?
-That is undoubtedly correct, but the correct conduct of an interrogation should not depend on the presence of a lawyer.
+Finally, one could argue that the Salduz regulations were created to ensure that the rights of the interrogated person were respected.
+After all, wasn't it precisely the lawyer's job to ensure that no unacceptable pressure is exerted during questioning?
+That is certainly true, but the proper conduct of an interrogation should not depend on the presence of a lawyer.

-Pending legal clarification, respondents could request social inspectors themselves to allow them to make an audio recording of their interrogation.
+Pending legal clarification, respondents could already request social inspectors to allow them to make an audio recording of their interrogation.

 steven.renette@mploy.be

-3 Jurisprudence – GBA – be careful with communication about the reasons for dismissal
+3 Jurisprudence – GBA – be careful when communicating about the reasons for dismissal

-A (permanent) physical education teacher at a college lost his self-control when a student tried to read the exam points on the teacher's computer screen from behind his back.
-The teacher gave the student two slaps on the cheek with the flat of his hand.
+A tenured physical education teacher at a university lost his temper when a student tried to read the exam scores from the teacher's computer screen behind him.
+The teacher slapped the student twice on the cheek with the open hand.

-The school then sent three emails reporting the dismissal as follows: “This was due to physical aggression towards one of the students (…).
-Thorough investigation has shown that this incident makes any further functioning as an employee of the school impossible.”
+The school then sent three emails announcing the dismissal, stating: "This was in response to physical aggression against one of the students (...).
+A thorough investigation has shown that this incident makes any further functioning as an employee of the school impossible."
 The emails were sent to colleagues and at least 195 (former) students.

 Three types of procedures followed.

-A first procedure was conducted before the disciplinary bodies.
+Initial proceedings were initiated before the disciplinary bodies.
 The teacher then initiated proceedings before the labor court.
-We will not discuss these procedures further in this newsletter.
+We will not discuss these proceedings further in this newsletter.

-A third procedure was conducted before the GBA: the teacher had filed a complaint for sending emails with personal data to (former) students and colleagues.
+A third procedure was conducted before the GBA: the teacher had filed a complaint for sending emails containing personal data to (former) students and colleagues.

-The dispute chamber had to assess the lawfulness of the processing up to the mention of “dismissal for urgent reason” and the use of the word “physical aggression” (in the light of the principles contained in Article 5 GDPR).
+The Dispute Resolution Chamber had to assess the lawfulness of the processing up to the mention of “dismissal for urgent reasons” and the use of the term “physical aggression” (in light of the principles contained in Article 5 GDPR).

-She assessed the legality on the basis of the purpose test, the necessity test and the consideration test.
+She assessed the legality on the basis of the purpose test, the necessity test and the balancing test.

-In the view of the Disputes Chamber, personnel-related communications can indeed be justified - following a dismissal or long-term absence.
-In this sense, communication regarding a dismissal – including the reason for that dismissal – of a staff member or lecturer can in itself be justified.
+In the Dispute Resolution Chamber's view, personnel-related communications can indeed be justified – following a dismissal or prolonged absence.
+In this sense, communication about the dismissal – including the reason for that dismissal – of a staff member or lecturer can be justified in itself.

-Communicating about a dismissal, and the reason for that dismissal, in itself pursues a legitimate goal.
-There is no indication that the communication was sent for other purposes - such as deliberately harming the complainant.
+Communicating about a dismissal and the reason for it serves a legitimate purpose in itself.
+There is no indication that the communication was sent for other purposes—such as deliberately harming the complainant.

-In particular, the Disputes Chamber expressly did not follow the teacher's reasoning that communication at the time of the facts would be "premature".
-Now that the dismissal took place for urgent reasons, regardless of the justified nature of that dismissal, there was an immediate and legitimate need to communicate about that dismissal to students and colleagues.
+In this regard, the Dispute Resolution Chamber specifically rejected the lecturer's argument that communication at the time of the incident would be "premature."
+Since the dismissal was for urgent reasons, regardless of whether it was justified, there was an immediate and legitimate need to communicate the dismissal to students and colleagues.

 b.
 Necessity test

-According to the Disputes Chamber, a distinction must be made in carrying out this test between the necessity of writing to former students on the one hand and colleagues, members of the committee and “current” students on the other.
-She ruled that it could hardly be called “necessary” to inform former students
+According to the Disputes Chamber, in order to conduct this assessment, a distinction must be made between the necessity of notifying former students on the one hand, and colleagues, members of the committee, and “current” students on the other.
+It ruled that it can hardly be called “necessary” former students of the dismissal – let alone the reason for the dismissal – of the complainant.

-informing students and colleagues about a dismissal represents a real and social need that can be regarded as relevant and legitimate.
+informing students and colleagues about a dismissal constitutes, according to the GBA, a real and societal necessity that can be deemed relevant and legitimate.

-Needless to say, the Disputes Chamber noted that the fact that such communications occur “internally” and are addressed to e-mail addresses associated with the institution is not relevant for the assessment of necessity.
-The fact that certain facts occurred in a work-related context, or that communications were sent on an "internal platform", is not relevant in that assessment.
+For the sake of completeness, the Dispute Resolution Chamber noted that the fact that such communications occur "internally" and are sent to email addresses associated with the institution is irrelevant to assessing necessity.
+The fact that certain events occurred in a work-related context, or that communications were sent on an "internal platform," is irrelevant to that assessment.

 c.
 Balancing test

-The Dispute Chamber decided that the school did not adequately consider the rights and freedoms of the teacher when sending the disputed communications.
+The Dispute Resolution Chamber decided that the school had not adequately taken into account the rights and freedoms of the teacher when sending the disputed communications.

-Firstly, it established that the communications incorrectly referred to a “thorough investigation”.
+Firstly, she found that the communications wrongly referred to a “thorough investigation”.

-Secondly, the Disputes Chamber established that the initial communication did not mention the fact that the teacher could also appeal against the decision of the school board, and the related considerations that the board took into account in order to to go to dismissal.
-When the school mentioned a dismissal after a “thorough investigation” that found “physical aggression,” it could have at least mentioned that the decision was still subject to appeal to an appeals body.
-The rights and freedoms of the teacher were disproportionately damaged by the communications in light of the assessment test.
+Secondly, the Dispute Resolution Chamber found that the initial communication failed to mention the teacher's right to appeal the school board's decision, nor the associated considerations the board took into account when deciding on the dismissal.
+If the school had referred to dismissal following a "thorough investigation" that established "physical aggression," it could at least have mentioned that the decision could still be appealed to an appeals body.
+The teacher's rights and freedoms were disproportionately harmed by the communications in light of the balancing test.

-The Dispute Chamber issued a reprimand to the school.
+The Dispute Resolution Chamber issued a reprimand to the school.

 1.

-When the employer communicates the reason for dismissal to third parties within or outside the organization, he must be able to justify why this is necessary.
-The possibility of backbiting or distrust due to failure to communicate the reason for dismissal is not justified.
+When the employer discloses the reason for dismissal to third parties within or outside the organization, they must be able to justify why this is necessary.
+The potential for gossip or distrust arising from failure to communicate the reason for dismissal does not constitute justification.

-What could be a justification is not clarified.
-For example, can the risk of strike or other actions by colleagues or actions by customers or other third parties justify the necessity?
-Is 'setting an example' (for example dismissal for urgent reasons because an employee does not comply with safety regulations) sufficient justification?
+What could constitute justification is not clarified.
+For example, could the risk of strikes or other actions by colleagues, or actions by customers or other third parties, justify the necessity?
+Is "setting an example" (for example, dismissal for urgent reasons because an employee fails to comply with safety regulations) sufficient justification?

-It can be deduced from this decision that when it is written that the dismissal took place 'after thorough investigation', the thoroughness of that investigation must also be able to stand.
+From this decision it can be inferred that when it is stated that the dismissal took place 'after a thorough investigation', the thoroughness of that investigation must also be maintained.

-It can be deduced from this decision that, if there is an appeal option, it must be stated.
-Mutatis mutandis, the same could be said of the possibility that the employee can challenge a dismissal for urgent reasons in court.
-Whether this would also apply mutatis mutandis with regard to a claim for manifestly unfair dismissal seems doubtful.
+This decision suggests that, if an appeal is possible, it must be mentioned.
+The same could be said, mutatis mutandis, of the possibility for an employee to challenge a dismissal for urgent reasons in court.
+Whether this would also apply mutatis mutandis to a claim for manifestly unfair dismissal seems doubtful.

 2.

-The school had explained that it could not avoid this because the communication also happened to former students.
-Students register for a specific course at the start of an academic year and receive an email account from the college.
-This email file is only kept up to date once a year, so that students who have stopped their studies will still have that email address for a while.
-Keeping that email file up to date from day to day would require an enormous additional burden and imply more data acquisition.
-To prevent too much data from being kept, the employer may be obliged to collect even more data.
+Regarding the fact that the communication was also reaching alumni, the school had explained that it could not avoid it.
+Students enroll in a specific program at the beginning of the academic year and are assigned an email account by the university.
+This email account is only updated once a year, so students who have discontinued their studies still have access to that email address for a while.
+Keeping that email account up to date daily would require a significant additional burden and involve more data collection.
+To prevent excessive data collection, the employer may be required to collect even more data.

 Dirk Heylen, lawyer